Honor Code and Academic Integrity

 As a member of the University of Illinois academic community, I pledge to conduct myself in accordance with the highest standards of academic integrity.

 What does this mean?
 In order to better understand your responsibilities, you should read the rest of this document, which outlines university and CS department policies.

 What is Cheating?

 The University's Student Code, with which all students are expected to be familiar, describes in detail many types of breaches of academic integrity, including cheating, plagiarism, and fabrication, among others.
 Read Section 1-402 of the Student Code now!
 Here, we use the term "cheating" to mean any of the types of infractions described in the code.
-The Engineering College also has a guide to academic integrity for engineering students with which you should be familiar.
+You should also become familiar with the Provost’s Quick Reference Guide to Academic Integrity.

 There are no good reasons to cheat, but there are many reasons not to.
 Cheating devalues your own degree, and that of others.
 It is unfair to other students in the class.
 Often, it sacrifices your own long-term educational goals for perceived short-term gains.
 You stand a high likelihood of being caught, and receiving a lower grade (perhaps a failing one) in the course.
 CS students have been expelled from the university for cheating.

 Acting ethically goes beyond simply "not cheating".
 For example, it is ethical, and important, to report students who you suspect have cheated to your professors - as failure to do so may result in honest students receiving lower grades (in a course that grades on a curve).
 You are urged to read the ACM Code of Ethics for a more complete description of the high standards set by CS professionals.

 What is allowed in CS courses?